 Helping veterans and their families receive the federal veterans benefits that they need and deserve has been the focus of Barton F. Stichman’s entire legal career.
-He helped found NVLSP and has been its co-director or director for most of the organization’s existence.
+He helped found NVLSP and has been its co-director or executive director for most of the organization’s existence.

 Over the last forty years, his efforts as lead counsel in federal court litigation have forced the VA to pay over $100 million dollars in retroactive disability and death benefits to thousands of veterans and their families.
 His work has compelled military departments to pay more than $3 million in back pay and upgrade the less than honorable discharges issued to over 7,000 veterans.

 Stichman helped organize the Veterans Consortium Pro Bono Program, served as its initial director of Outreach and Education, and is the primary designer of the training curriculum used by this program since 1992.

 He co-authored The Rights of Military Personnel and NVLSP’s Military Discharge Upgrade Manual and has written articles on veterans law appearing in the Administrative Law Review, the American University Law Review, the Federal Bar News and Journal, Clearinghouse Review, and the Legal Times.
 He served in 2004 as President of the Court of Appeals for the Veterans Claims Bar Association.
 He has served as chair and co-chair of the Section of Administrative Law & Regulatory Practice of the American Bar Association.

 He earned law degrees from New York University School of Law (J.D.
 1974) and Georgetown University Law Center (L.L.M.
 1975).